MedTechChain/.github/profile/README.md

 ## Project Overview

 MedTech Chain addresses the cybersecurity and privacy challenges in managing networked medical devices.
-Using blockchain for secure, immutable data storage and advanced privacy techniques, it allows for controlled data analysis that supports medical research and hospital management without exposing sensitive information.
+Using blockchain for secure, immutable data storage and advanced privacy techniques, the platform allows for controlled data analysis that supports medical research and hospital management without exposing sensitive information.

 ---